How to get to the best viewing spots for the Queen’s funeral procession

 Wheelchair users and those needing step-free access should use the stations marked with an asterisk, says Transport for London (TfL).

-Since 11 September, Green Park station has only been open for exits and transit journeys between 10am and 8pm – until Tuesday (20 September) – so you’ll be able to change from the Victoria to the Jubilee line, but not leave the station for ground level.
+Until the day after the funeral (20 September), Green Park station has only been open for exits and transit journeys between 10am and 8pm – so you’ll be able to change from the Victoria to the Jubilee line, but not leave the station for ground level.

 On Monday, members of the public will also be able to watch the funeral procession on big screens in Hyde Park, in dedicated areas which will open at 11am.